 Museums Advocacy Day

-Join museum professionals and colleagues across the country at Museums Advocacy Day, scheduled for February 24-25, 2014 in Washington, DC.
+Join the American Alliance of Museums, AMM and many other museum professionals across the country at Museums Advocacy Day in late February each year.
 This is a key opportunity to learn more about advocacy and to personally make the case for museums as education providers and economic drivers with members of Congress and their key staff.
-To register, visit http://www.aam-us.org/advocacy/museums-advocacy-day/register.
+Click here to learn more about this annual event.

 Legislators repeatedly ask for data, such as economic impact reports.
 For reference in preparing your own, here is a Sample Economic Impact Statement.
 Resources such as economic and educational impact statements can be found on AAM’s website.